The Non-Agile Aspects of Scrum

 - "Attendees include the Scrum Team and key stakeholders invited by the Product Owner"

 These principles are flawed in my opinion.
-And the worst is that those principles mislead organization and give then a sense of false agility.
-What commonly happens is that a team spends half day in a Friday to showcase the work and get feedback then start a new Sprint start the next Monday morning.
-Most of the time the recipient of the review is the product owner or a manager (not specified by the Scrum Guide but this is how Scrum is often implemented)
+And the worst is that those principles mislead organizations and give them a sense of false agility.
+What commonly happens is that a team spends half a day on a Friday to showcase the work and get feedback then starts a new Sprint the next Monday morning.
+Most of the time the recipient of the review is the product owner or a manager (not specified by the Scrum Guide but this is how Scrum is often implemented).

-The principle of agility is that team should deliver value to customers.
+The principle of agility is that teams should deliver value to customers.
 The product owner is not a customer or an end user.
 He/She is an internal team member.
-The push back that I often get on this point is that the review should be performed with the relevant stakeholders, not only the Product Owner.
-But what is often the case is that those stakeholder will probably still be a internal employee.
-Even the CTO/CEO or other manager are still not the real end users.
+The pushback that I often get on this point is that the review should be performed with the relevant stakeholders, not only the Product Owner.
+But what is often the case is that those stakeholders will probably still be internal employees.
+Even the CTO/CEO or other managers are still not the real end users.

-The other problem with this process is that the review done in half day.
-It might be OK for some features but most feature need more time to validate.
-A real validation my include Maybe including some A/B testing or analyzing analytics data.
+The other problem with this process is that the review is done in half a day.
+It might be OK for some features but most features need more time to validate.
+A real validation may include A/B testing or analyzing analytics data.

-Also if you are working on a relatively complex organization, you may other teams may have to perform more tests or a feature may go though multiple deployment stages.
+Also, if you are working in a relatively complex organization, other teams may have to perform more tests or a feature may go through multiple deployment stages.

 Framework VS Implementation

-Ultimately Scrum is a framework not a rigid process, it can be adapted to each organization needs.
+Ultimately Scrum is a framework, not a rigid process; it can be adapted to each organization's needs.

 The problem that I see is that a lot of managers think that Scrum and Agile are strictly equivalent.
-Implementing Scrum can give the false impression to be agile.
+Implementing Scrum can give the false impression of being agile.
 You may implement Scrum but it doesn't mean that you are really agile.
-It is is at least important to understand to be transparent about the process.
+It is at least important to understand and to be transparent about the process.

-Also I would not totally separate the framework and the implementation.
-Even it there will be better ways to implement Scrum, I still think that Scrum can be misleading in its principles.
+Also, I would not totally separate the framework and the implementation.
+Even if there will be better ways to implement Scrum, I still think that Scrum can be misleading in its principles.

 Other options?
 Scrumban?

-The best part of Scrum remain the management of the Product Backlog.
+The best part of Scrum remains the management of the Product Backlog.

-The part that I like the least if the Sprint.
-For this part I think that Kanban gives a better way to follow the implementation.
-It also give more control on the flow.
-You can add more column to account for other steps of the process.
-Feature are managed individually so some feature can go thought the validation process independently.
+The part that I like the least is the Sprint.
+For this part, I think that Kanban gives a better way to follow the implementation.
+It also gives more control of the flow.
+You can add more columns to account for other steps of the process.
+Features are managed individually so some features can go through the validation process independently.

-One aspect that I would consider before recommending Scumban or Scrum: what is the delivery process?
+One aspect that I would consider before recommending Scrumban or Scrum: what is the delivery process?

-If an organization is more mature and as fully embraced continuous deployment then Scrumban is an interesting option
+If an organization is more mature and has fully embraced continuous deployment, then Scrumban is an interesting option.

-If an organization is very rigid and still have long delivery times, you may not fully benefit from Scrumban.
+If an organization is very rigid and still has long delivery times, you may not fully benefit from Scrumban.
 Scrum can be an option.
-But keep in mind that you may not be validating your feature with the real end-user
+But keep in mind that you may not be validating your feature with the real end-user.